icob2019/icob2019.github.io/venue.md

   ## ICOB 2019, 22-24 May
 ---

-ICOB2019 will be hosted in the University of St Andrews.
+ICOB2019 will be hosted in the Old Course Hotel, St Andrews.

 Details about the town, university, travel and accommodation to follow.